zachtjones/Multi-Language-Classifier/README.md

 Parameters used: examplesFile=training.txt testingFile=testing.txt numberGenerations=75 poolSize=20,
 with varying ensemble size (1-15).

-The above shows that the testing accuracy peaks at 97.2%.
+The above shows that the testing accuracy peaks at 97.2%, with 10 decision stumps in the ensemble.

 Each iteration of training took around 14 seconds, with the time only slightly increasing with larger ensemble sizes.
 The attribute learning took much of the time.